Editor’s Note: The following article is an extended version of the story that appears in our latest print edition.

 Rivera, in turn, credited Hochul, on taking office, for ensuring that the earmarked funds remained in the budget for the armory and acknowledged that it was needed and that it would strictly be used for the armory site alone.

 For her part, Lobo later shared with Norwood News her thoughts on the funding announcement and next stage of the process, “This is an important step,” she said cautiously.
 “It signifies progress but it’ll ultimately be measured by what is the development project going to invest in?
-Is it going to be a project that exacerbates displacement and some of the inequities of our community or is it going to be something that invests in community ownership and good jobs with benefit and that’ll be the ultimate litmus test.”
+Is it going to be a project that exacerbates displacement and some of the inequities of our community or is it going to be something that invests in community ownership and good jobs with benefits?
+That’ll be the ultimate litmus test.”